-As of the date hereof, we have 5,825,369 outstanding Public Warrants to purchase 5,825,369 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of December 12, 2027 or redemption and (ii) outstanding PIPE Warrants to purchase up to 4,317,500 shares of our Common Stock, exercisable at an initial exercise price of \$11.50 per share (subject to adjustment in connection with the consummation of any subsequent offering), which expire on December 12, 2027.
+As of the date hereof, we have 5,825,369 outstanding Public Warrants to purchase 5,825,369 shares of our Common Stock, exercisable at an exercise price of \$11.50 per share, which expire on the earlier to occur of December 12, 2027 or redemption and (ii) outstanding PIPE Warrants to purchase up to 4,317,500 shares of our Common Stock, exercisable at an initial exercise price of \$11.50 per share (subject to adjustment in connection with the consummation of this offering), which expire on December 12, 2027.
 The exercise of the PIPE Warrants and Public Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Common Stock and the spread between the exercise price of such warrant and the price of our Common Stock at the time of exercise.
-For example, to the extent that the price of our Common Stock exceeds \$11.50 per share, it is more likely that holders of our PIPE Warrants and Public Warrants will exercise their warrants.
-If the price of our Common Stock is less than \$11.50 per share, it is unlikely that such holders will exercise their warrants.
-As of April 11, 2023, the closing price of our Common Stock was \$1.69 per share.
+For example, to the extent that the price of our Common Stock is less than \$11.50 per share, it is unlikely that holders of our PIPE Warrants and Public Warrants will exercise their warrants.
+If the price of our Common Stock was \$1.61 per share.
 There can be no assurance that all of our warrants will be in the money prior to their expiration.
 Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by us at a price of \$0.01 per warrant.
 Our PIPE Warrants are not redeemable and are exercisable on a cashless basis.
 As such, it is possible that we may never generate any cash proceeds from the exercise of our warrants.